brannonjames/PrimeDigitalAcademy/README.md

-### A collection of projects built while at Prime Digital Academy
+## Projects and assignments worked on while at Prime Digital Academy